garvk/profile/projects/aggrag.md

 ## Overview

 **aggrag** is an authored framework for configuring, running, comparing, and deploying multiple RAG (Retrieval-Augmented Generation) pipelines in a unified experiment-to-production stack.
+This was presented at NVIDIA GTC (2024)

 ## Status
 🟢 **Active** - Open Source Framework